-In case you feel the need of proper training, join a marvellous institute that caters the Best NDA coaching in Chandigarh.
-As a defence aspirant, you should be well-versed with its background and history.
+In case you feel the need for proper training, join a marvelous institute that caters to the Best NDA coaching in Chandigarh.
+As a defense aspirant, you should be well-versed with its background and history.

 Command of Indian Defence

 Commander-in-chief was the commanding officer of India, who worked under the civilian Governor-General of India.
 This title came into use before the initiation of a unified British Indian Army, Stringer Lawrence was the first Major General in 1748.
 In the late 1900s, the staff of Commander-in-Chief and himself were based at GHQ India.
 The British Army positions were more esteemable than Indian Army postings but the salary was notably greater so that officers could make their living easy with their salary rather than choosing to have a private income.
-Consequently, a large number of vacancies were reserved for the high rank officer positions graduated from the Royal Military College, Sandhurst.
-In Indian Army, British officers were asked to learn and speak the Indian languages.
-Most commonly they were trained to speak hindi language.
-Some of the famous Officers in British Indian Army were Sir William Birdwood, Lord Roberts, Sir William Slim and Sir Claude Auchinleck.
+Consequently, a large number of vacancies were reserved for the high-rank officer positions that graduated from the Royal Military College, Sandhurst.
+In the Indian Army, British officers were asked to learn and speak the Indian languages.
+Most commonly they were trained to speak the Hindi language.
+Some of the famous Officers in the British Indian Army were Sir William Birdwood, Lord Roberts, Sir William Slim, and Sir Claude Auchinleck.